sergezaugg/xeno_canto_organizer/README.md

 This tool set allows to easily download and organise XC data in a local repository that can be directly accesd by your ML processes.

 ## Summary
-- check summaries before download
+- check summaries before download (e.g. typos in species name, licences)
 - incremetaly download more and more data
 - lightweigh meta-data format easy to postprocess with python
 - explicit selection of duration and licence